Rivals Professional Football League Partners with Detroit’s Xenith on Helmets

 Renaissance Global Logistics at Fort and Clark streets in southwest Detroit, which provides inventory consolidation services to the automotive industry, is where the Xenith helmets are assembled.
 Xenith also conducts R&D and testing activities at Renaissance Global Logistics, a division of James Group International Inc. in Detroit.

 Founded in 2014 by Quentin Hines, a Detroiter and former New England Patriots running back, RFPL provides adult football players an opportunity to gain more experience and game film that can be used to market themselves to the NFL, CFL, and AFL.
 Each team in the RPFL will compete for eight weeks in the 2017 season.
+In addition, Shane Gianino, CEO of QStride in Detroit, serves is an investor and vice president of operations for Rivals Professional Football League.

 The Detroit Cougars, Oakland County Racers, Michigan Bearcats, and Pontiac Generals will compete in Detroit at Wisner Stadium in Pontiac from June until August 2017.
 The top two teams from each state will then move on to compete in a televised league championship game after the regular season.